s3prl/s3prl/s3prl/downstream/speech_translation/README.md

 6. Details about preprocessing

     * For the text data, we do the following preprocessing
-        * transcription: lowercasing, removing punctuations execpt apostrophe and hyphen
+        * transcript: lowercasing, removing punctuations execpt apostrophe and hyphen
         * translation: normalizing punctuation
         * the normalization is done with [alvations/sacremoses](https://github.com/alvations/sacremoses)

-    * We also remove the noise examples by length and ratio of transcription and translation, also all the examples contains "REMOVE".
+    * We also remove the noise examples by length and ratio of transcript and translation, also all the examples contains "REMOVE".

-    * For the tokenization, we create char dictionary with [google/sentencepiece](https://github.com/google/sentencepiece) for transcription and translation seperately.
+    * For the tokenization, we create char dictionary with [google/sentencepiece](https://github.com/google/sentencepiece) for transcript and translation seperately.

     * For more details, you can check the files under `prepare_data/`.